urol-e5/protocols/2020-01-11-Logger_Protocol.md

 ### Calibration

-No need to calibrate temperature probe in between time points.
+Cross calibrate the loggers betweeb each deployment in a bucket of water outdoors at the lab.
+Log temperature manually at the corresponding logger time with the digitial traceable thermometer.

 ### Deployment